ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 * Ensuring that any permissions associated with key ownership are respected in the establishment of the Secure Channel.
-* Cryptographic algorithms are used appropriately.
+* Using cryptographic algorithms appropriately.
-* Key material is used in accordance with any usage restrictions such as freshness or algorithm restrictions.
+* Using key material in accordance with any usage restrictions such as freshness or algorithm restrictions.
 * Ensuring that appropriate protections are in place to address potential traffic analysis attacks.